 4400-5000 MHz

 Taking into account already existing studies, further consideration and sharing/compatibility studies are needed before being able to decide in which bands an allocation to the mobile service or identification to IMT should be made.

-Background
+In addition, CEPT supports the following regulatory conditions for the candidate bands

+Unwanted emissions mandatory limits in the 1400-1427 MHz band for both mobile terminals and base stations operating in adjacent bands

+No additional regulatory provision for the protection of aeronautical telemetry in the L band, since mobile service is already alloocated primarily

+A pfd limit in Article 21 applicable to the broadcasting satellite service in the band 1452-1492 MHz, with possibility for countries wishing to do so to continue to apply coordination under No. 9.11 (e.g. for protection of specific applications such as aeronautical telemetry)Background

 Previous studies on estimates for spectrum requirements